kencoken/imsearch-tools/README.md

                         completion_worker_count=8)

 The form of the callback should be `f(out_dict)` where `out_dict` is a dictionary of the same form as a single entry in the list returned from `process_urls()`.

-If `completion_worker_count` is not specified, by default N workers are launched where N is equal to the number of CPUs on the local system.
+The callbacks will be executed using a pool of worker processes, the size of which is determined by the `completion_worker_count` parameter.
+If it is not specified, by default *N* workers will be launched where *N* is the number of CPUs on the local system.

 Revision History